duqian91/drug_shortage/README.md

     Make this task a background task using Celery

+    Link retrieved info with foreign key model to link with the model from the first app

 - [ ] display_table

     Display data with Queryset.
 Consider creating a custom manager to better query data

+    Don't need to be an app per se.
+Just display everything

 ## About
 This django project is used to fetch Canadian Drug Shortage api from Gespharx8 exported spreadsheet.